-

 Flora and Lester had their first daughter, Gloria, around 1931.
 Flora was 20 years old at the time.

-Flora and Lester‘s second daughter, Sylvia Faye, was born 28 September 1932 in Indiana.
+Flora and Lester‘s second daughter, Sylvia Faye, was born on 28 September 1932 in Indiana.
 Flora was 22 years old at the time.

 In 1936, Flora and Lester lived at 2730 N. Dearborn, Indianapolis, Indiana, according to U.S. City Directories, 1822-1955.